islaytitans/alien/docs/src/GM/hod1.md

 - The meteorides are actually Living Proto-Hive Nodes that are now embedding themselves in the hull
   - They will root their way through the deck an into the systems and eventually FTL drive
-- Repairs to the ship wull reveal living tendrills beginning to grow threoughout it - melding it with Erebos
+- Repairs to the ship will reveal living tendrills beginning to grow threoughout it - melding it with Erebos
 - Since Cetorhina is mangled and locked into Erebos superstructure PCs don't have what they need to free the shiup
   - Grey will stay with the ship to do repairs if not a PC
 - Agendas should encourage the PCs to exploree the station / find out what happened